Hertzole/scriptable-values/README.md

 - Value reference type for easily picking between a constant value and a scriptable object reference
 - Automatically collect stack traces to see where your values are set from
 - Value and event listeners for easily hooking up events in the editor for when value changes/events are invoked
+- Supports addressables for scriptable values and events

 ## 📦 Installation